 Historian and philosopher of art Thierry de Duve is Evelyn Kranes Kossak Professor at Hunter College, City University of New York.
-His English publications include Pictorial Nominalism (1991), Kant after Duchamp (1996), Clement Greenberg Between the Lines (1996, 2010), Look—100 Years of Contemporary Art (2001), and Sewn In the Sweatshops of Marx: Beuys, Warhol, Klein, Duchamp (2012).
-Two volumes of his Essais datés, published in French by Mamco in Geneva, have appeared recently: Volume 1, titled Duchampiana, in 2014, and Volume II, titled Adresses, in 2016.
-His latest book, Aesthetics at Large, Art, Ethics, Politics, is forthcoming from the University of Chicago Press in the fall of 2019.
-In 2013-2014, he published six essays in Artforum which he is presently gathering in a book titled Duchamp’s Telegram.
+His English publications include Pictorial Nominalism (1991), Kant After Duchamp (1996), Clement Greenberg Between the Lines (1996, 2010), Look—100 Years of Contemporary Art (2001), Sewn In the Sweatshops of Marx: Beuys, Warhol, Klein, Duchamp (2012), and Aesthetics at Large, Volume One: Art, Ethics, Politics (2018).
+Two volumes of his Essais datés, published in French by Mamco in Geneva, have appeared in the last few years: Vol. I, Duchampiana, in 2014, and Vol. II, Adresses, in 2016.
+His next book, titled Duchamp’s Telegram, From Beaux-Arts to Art-in-General, is forthcoming from Reaktion Books, London, at the beginning of 2023.
+He is presently working on Volume Two of Aesthetics at Large.

 Ever since my first book, Pictorial Nominalism, the main focus of my research has been on how the institution of “art” transformed itself beyond recognition in the century that saw the birth, the growth and (according to some), the demise of modernism (roughly 1860-1960).
 During that period, we moved from the Beaux-Arts system, in which, in order to be appreciated as art, a given object had to belong a priori to one of the fine arts, to a system, which I call Art-in-General, in which works of art can be made from anything whatsoever.